intel/ideep/README.md

 Multinode support:

 Ideep provide non-blocking multinode data parallelism support.
 The system is requried to meet MPICH dependency and user needs to replace the cmake command in build process:

+Make sure your MPI executable is in PATH

 ```
+PATH=$PATH:<path-to-mpiexec>
 cmake -Dmultinode=ON ..
 ```